Maugrim: In The Lion, the Witch and the Wardrobe

 Maugrim is first mentioned when the Pevensie children arrive at Mr. Tumnus's ransacked cave, announcing the faun's arrest by the Secret Police for not handing over Lucy Pevensie to the White Witch.

-He is first seen when guarding the entrance to the White Witch's castle; he takes Edmund's message to the witch and allows to come inside.
+He is first seen when guarding the entrance to the White Witch's castle; he takes Edmund's message to the witch and allows him to enter the castle.

 Maugrim is subsequently described as "a huge grey beast – its eyes flaming – far too big to be a dog".

 The White Witch then sends Maugrim and the fastest of his wolves to the Beavers' house, to "kill whatever they find there", and to make "all speed" to the Stone Table if the Beavers and Edmund's siblings have already left.
 The wolves find the house empty, and the harshness of the witch's imposed winter prevents them from finding any tracks or scent.

 As instructed, they head through the snowy night until they reach the Stone Table to wait for the witch, but by the time they reach it, the snow has melted and the witch has been forced to continue on foot.

 As Aslan's army assembles near the Stone Table, Maugrim pounces out of the bushes and attacks Susan Pevensie, and is killed by Peter Pevensie, for which the latter is given the title "Sir Peter Wolfsbane".
 Aslan's creatures then follow Maugrim's subordinate wolf to the White Witch, enabling them to rescue Edmund.

 When informed about Maugrim's death, the White Witch sends the same wolf to rally her army so that they can meet her at her current position as speedily as they can.